pierrenodet/blds/README.md

 # Biquality Learning for Distribution Shift

-This repository provides a reference implementation of the algorithm described in the paper :
+This repository provides code to reproduce experiments conducted in this paper :

 [Biquality Learning: a Framework to Design Algorithms Dealing with Closed-Set Distribution Shifts]()